nkmathew/open-in-parent-tab/README.md

 - Tools:

   + Install [Extension Auto-Installer][1] add-on
-    - Enables you to easily test the add-on without having to generate the `xpi` installing it manually from the **Add-ons Manager**
+    - Enables you to easily test the add-on without having to generate the `xpi` and manually installing it from the **Add-ons Manager**
   + Install [Jetpack Mechanic Utilities][2], `npm install jpm -g`
   + GNU Make (for running the Makefile of course)